Compare Templates

 Section titled “How to Use”Basic Workflow

-Section titled “Basic Workflow”- Click the dropdown arrow on Template Manager
+Section titled “Basic Workflow”- Open Template Manager from the ribbon

 - Select Template A from the first dropdown